A Brief History

 The method of pressing used to implement this policy was to tie the naked prisoner down on the ground, laying on his or her back, placing a board on the person’s chest and abdomen and adding stones or iron weights, gradually increasing the weight, suffocating the victim slowly.
 This process was expected to take at least a day or two, giving the accused a full opportunity to experience tremendous discomfort and force a plea.
 Instructions for the process included giving the victim bread and water the first day, and just “foul” water after that.

-Giles Corey, despite his great age endured the punishment for 2 days before he finally died, calling for “more weight” every time he was asked to plead.
+Giles Corey, despite his great age endured the punishment for two days before he finally died, calling for “more weight” every time he was asked to plead.
 Corey’s character appears in the Arthur Miller play, The Crucible, as well as other stories about the Salem Witch Trials.

 Pressing, or peine forte et dure, was finally abolished in Great Britain in 1772, and the last known case of it being used happened in 1741.
 At first, the law was changed for the court to take no plea as a “guilty” plea, but later it was changed to assume the accused was pleading “not guilty.”

 As shocking as such barbaric activity employed by people of the Renaissance/Enlightenment era may seem to us, bear in mind that a considerable number of today’s Americans believe torture of prisoners is justified, and to some extent has been practiced by the US in the 21st Century.

 Question for students (and subscribers): Do you believe torture is ever justified?
 Under what circumstances?
 Let us know what you think in the comments section below this article.

 For more information, please watch: